inlabru-org/inlabruCourseMay2025/README.md

 19 and 20 May 2025.
 Follow the menu links to information and tutorials, as and when they become available.

+Note: Some of the material has been updated 2025-06-26 to take into account updates in fmesher (for version `0.4.0`) and inlabru (`2.12.0.9017`).

 ## Event Overview

 Bayesian Latent Gaussian Models (LGMs) are closely related to